Desgard/desgard.github.com/_posts/2016-04-08-Layer-Mask.md

 title: "To Use Layer Mask"
 date: 2016-04-08 09:21:35
 image: '/assets/img/'
-description: 'use layer mask to decorate your app'
+description: 'Use layer mask to decorate your app'
 tags:
 - iOS
 categories: